The information detailed below pertains only to Union Fellows Nominations.

 Any AGU medalist or Ambassador awardee who was not previously elected a Fellow is automatically accorded the honor as well.
-This usually occurs with Macelwane medalists, who are typically early career scientists; however, it is not limited to them.
+This usually occurs with Macelwane medalists, who are typically early career scientists, however, it is not limited to them.

 Is there a historical list of elected AGU Fellows available?
 Where can I find the new class of Fellows listed?

 Yes, you can search for AGU Fellows on the AGU Website.
-The Fellows Search engine can be found at the bottom of the Fellows Program Overview page.
+The Fellows Search engine can be found at the bottom of the Fellows Program page.

 I was elected an AGU Fellow but my name does not appear on the historical list.
 Whom should I contact?

-Please contact the Honors Program Manager.
+Please contact the Fellows Program Manager.

 I have a unique question that is not answered here.
 Whom should I contact?

-Please contact the Honors Program Manager.
+Please contact the Fellows Program Manager.